Charles Manson has died. What you think you know about him might not be the truth – but the legend is bigger than mere facts could ever hope to be.

 Outside of Manson recordings, John Moran’s The Manson Family – An Opera is worth a listen if you can track down the CD.
 Iggy Pop plays Bugliosi.

 Manson’s pop culture status has spread far and wide – you can (or could) get a wide variety of T-shirts (I had one with glowing eyes, for extra creepy-crawliness), coffee mugs, badges and other merchandise, official or otherwise that cemented Manson’s position as a de facto rock star (no one really used the phrase at the time, but surely in the 1970s, murder became the new rock ‘n’ roll).
 He also continued to be one of the great 20th Century bogeymen (outstripped in public fear stakes in the new century by the likes of Osama Bin Laden) – a household name even among people who have no idea about what he (allegedly) did.
 Along the way, he has been transformed into a figure of mythical status – labelled a serial killer, a mass murderer, a Satanic cult leader and more, with neither the facts nor the actual meaning of words apparently mattering to the writers, publishers, broadcasters and news outlets that have used him to make money for decades.
 Whether his death will diminish the Manson legend or simply see him transcend into a mythical, supernatural monster remains to be seen.
-What does seem certain is that, over the next few days, we will subjected to a tsumani of ignorance, misinformation and self-righteousness across social media.
+What does seem certain is that we will continue to be subjected to a tsunami of ignorance, misinformation and self-righteousness across news sites, books, films and social media for years to come.